 When Melissa Bateson stood next to that ghostly image of her great, great aunt, it was an emotional moment for everyone.
 For me, it felt as if the story had come full circle.
 A new generation of talented, spirited and trenchant women are driving today’s conservation movement.

 Great things are now planned for Fletcher Moss Park, in honour of Emily Williamson.
 A competition to create a bronze statue was launched in December 2020.
 The RSPB-backed campaign will be driven by me, Tessa Boase, together with Andrew Simcock, Didsbury councillor and the man responsible for bringing a statue of Emmeline Pankhurst into the centre of Manchester.
 Fletcher Moss Park will become a place of pilgrimage for bird-lovers, conservationists and feminists alike.
-Discover more at https://www.emilywilliamsonstatue.com/
+Discover more, and VOTE for your favourite statues from our long list, at https://www.emilywilliamsonstatue.com/

 The artist and nature lover Clare Abbatt has created a beautiful drawing to use for fund-raising.
 This limited edition porcelain mug commemorates the tea party where it all started, in 1889.
 Every purchase raises £5 for the Emily Williamson statue campaign.
 Click here to buy (£14, incl p&p).